Bruxes/Plex-Trakt-Sync/README.md

 1. Run the `get_trakt_token.py` script from your terminal:

+    ```bash
     python get_trakt_token.py

-2. The script will guide you.
+3. The script will guide you.
 It will provide a code and open a URL in your browser.
-3. Enter the code on the Trakt website and authorize the application.
+4. Enter the code on the Trakt website and authorize the application.
-4. Return to the terminal.
+5. Return to the terminal.
 The script will automatically detect the authorization and save your tokens to `config.ini`.

 ### 4. Verify Your Setup (Recommended)